-- Include two student members with research experience - Include a person from on- or off-campus with an advanced degree in a health-related profession. - Include a community member who is not currently affiliated with Hendrix College and has no immediate family member currently affiliated with Hendrix College.
+- Include two student members with research experience - Include a community member who is not currently affiliated with Hendrix College and has no immediate family member currently affiliated with Hendrix College.

 The board may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the HSRB, but these individuals shall not be considered HSRB members and shall not vote on the issue of approval of any projects.